Grand Taste of the Highlands

 Day 1: Edinburgh – Spean Bridge

-The Royal Scotsman departs Edinburgh early afternoon and heads west, skirting Glasgow before reaching Craigendoran—the starting point for the majestic West Highland Line.
+The Belmond Royal Scotsman departs Edinburgh early afternoon and heads west through Falkirk, to reach Craigendoran—the starting point for the majestic West Highland Line.
 Enjoy afternoon tea as the train passes Gare Loch and Loch Lomond, with views of waterfalls, moors and mountains.
 Overnight in Spean Bridge.
 Meet your fellow travelers over an informal dinner, followed by entertainment in the observation car.

-Breakfast on board while traveling south.
-At Wemyss Bay, board the ferry to the Isle of Bute.
-View seashore, moorland, farmland and forest—and visit Mount Stuart, Britain’s most spectacular Victorian Gothic house.
+Today’s destination is the charming Isle of Bute, rich in geology, history and wildlife, with a varied landscape to explore.
+Enjoy a fascinating visit to Mount Stuart, Britain’s most spectacular Victorian Gothic house.
 The home has a fine private collection of family portraits, as well as wonderful gardens to explore.
-Return to the train as formal dinner is served on your way to Kilmarnock, your stabling location for the evening.
+Return to the train for a formal dinner on board.

-During breakfast you depart Kilmarnock to arrive in Edinburgh where the first part of your journey ends.
-From there, you will be escorted to The Royal Yacht Britannia for a guided tour, followed by a light lunch on board.
-Alternatively, you will have several hours to explore the beautiful city of Edinburgh, known as the ‘Athens of the North’ on your own.
+Soak up the scenery as the train travels back to Edinburgh where the first part of your journey ends.
+You’ll have several hours to explore the beautiful city of Edinburgh, known as the ‘Athens of the North’ on your own.
 Stroll the historic Royal Mile, visit the Castle, take in an art gallery or simply relax with a coffee.